Chronic Disease Prevention and Management

 HealthTalk Express

-The HealthTalk Express program provides health presentations in 30 minutes or less using a persuasive public speaking approach that informs community members about important health topics and empowers them to take action.
-The goal of the program is to help Texans know their risks, motivate them to take action, and make healthy choices to improve overall quality of life and reduce the likelihood of getting a chronic disease.
-Modules in the program range from preventing diabetes to reducing stress to maintaining a healthy life balance.
-In FY 2024, 759 adults in 27 counties were reached using the HealthTalk Express program.
-More than 90% of participants agreed to take future action to prevent a chronic disease, and 97% of participants intend to use the information from the HealthTalk Express presentation to improve their personal health.
+The HealthTalk Express program delivers concise health presentations—30 minutes or less—using a persuasive public speaking approach to inform community members about important health topics and empower them to take action.
+The program helps Texans understand their health risks and motivates them to make healthy choices that improve quality of life and reduce the likelihood of developing chronic disease.
+Program modules address a range of topics, including diabetes prevention, stress reduction, and maintaining a healthy life balance.
+In FY 2025, HealthTalk Express reached 885 adults across 31 Texas counties.
+Program outcomes demonstrate strong intent to change behavior, with 89% of participants indicating they plan to take future action to prevent chronic disease and 97% reporting they intend to use the information to improve their personal health.

 Weight Management and Healthy Lifestyle Programs